RiceC-at-MasonHS/SB29-guard-chrome-Mason/README.md

 3. **Frictionless for Teachers.** The experience should be seamless.
 It needs to just work with no logins or complex setup.

 ## Project Status & Technical Details
 This repository contains the full source code and planning documents for the extension.
-For a detailed breakdown of the technical architecture, feature set, and phased rollout plan, please see our [Technical Plan](requirements/technical-plan.md).
+For a detailed breakdown of the technical architecture, feature set, and implementation details, please see our [Technical Plan](requirements/technical-plan.md).